vecavestica/exercise-/docs.md

 This is the third paragraph.
 This is the first change to this file.

-Lesson 24 (pull) -- Editing this file from github directly; practicing changes from different sources
+Lesson 24 (pull) -- Editing this file from github directly; practicing changes from different sources /edit from github/